jpane24/OVtool/README.md

     #> [1] "NOTE: Covariates with absolute correlation with outcome greater than 0.4: eps7p_0 (Actual:
     0.509), tss_0 (Actual: 0.423), dss9_0 (Actual: 0.420)"

-Figure 2 is a different variation of Figure 1, but only shows the p-value contours with an additional dimension, covariate labels.
-Recall: if a covariate had a raw correlation that was outside the range of the graphic limits, the tool informed the user that the rho grid was expanded.
-The blue dots and their labels on the plot represent the observed covariates correlations with the outcome (y-axis) and treatment indicator (x-axis).
-For instance, `ada_0` and the outcome have approximately a 0.18 absolute correlation with the emotional problem scale at three months and an absolute association of approximately 0.17 effect size difference between the two treatment groups (magnitude of its relationship with the treatment indicator).
-In this case, not all of the observed covariate relationships with the outcome and the treatment indicator are less than the 0.05 p-value threshold so the analyst potentially has results that are sensitive to an unobserved confounder.
-If the blue points all existed in contours greater than the 0.05 p-value contour, then unobserved confounders with similar associations would retain the significant effect and allow the user to conclude that the results are reasonably robust.

-*Note: When the outcome model shows a significant effect, for all observed covariates, regardless of the sign of the association effect size difference between the two treatment groups, we force the sign of the magnitude to go with the direction of the significant effect.
-The blue points are meant to give the analyst an idea (using observed covariates as an indicator) of what would cause a change in the interpretation of their
-    results.*
+Figure 2 is a different variation of Figure 1, but now adds p-value contours.
+This graphic will allow the user to see what treatment effect on the effect size scale will switch the significance level at critical p-values (i.e. 0.05).
+This graphic will now give the user an idea of how sensitive the effect is.

 ``` r
 plot.ov(ovtool_results_twang, print_graphic = "3", col = "color")